HyScript7/fvBot/README.md

 <!-- Bold of you to assume anything I wrote is production ready -->

 Make sure you have the fvBot jar or docker image on the machine you intend to use for hosting.
-Also make sure you have you bot token.
+Also make sure you have your bot token.
 If you don't, you can get one [here](https://discord.com/developers).

 You can specify a bot token by creating a `fvbot.properties` file and setting